 Partners in the RECODE project, set up with the aim to cut ocean energy costs, have announced the project has moved from concept development to the testing and demonstration phase.

 The project partners met in Spain to disseminate the undertakings conducted so far regarding the development of cost effective components, specifically designed for the reliable and sustainable delivery of ocean energy.

 Tecnalia, which hosted the meeting, is leading the RECODE project, funded under Oceanera-Net initiative, with partners Zunibal, Ditrel Industrial, WavEC Offshore Renewables, Smartbay Ireland, the Offshore Renewable Energy (ORE) Catapult, and the Energy Cluster Association of the Basque Country.

 Zunibal is leading on Work Package 2 and 3 – the safety monitoring and control device and the wave measuring buoy.
-The safety monitoring and control device is already deployed and under test at ocean energy test site Bimep, just along the coast from Bilbao.
+The safety monitoring and control device is already deployed and under test at ocean energy test site Bimep, just along the coast of Bilbao.